Types of nationalism: Ethnic nationalism

+The central tenet of ethnic nationalists is that "nations are defined by a shared heritage, which usually includes a common language, a common faith, and a common ethnic ancestry".
+Those of other ethnicities may be classified as second-class citizens.

+Ethnic nationalism was traditionally the determinant type of nationalism in Eastern Europe.

 Expansionist nationalism

 Expansionist nationalism is an aggressive radical form of nationalism or ethnic nationalism (ethnonationalism) that incorporates autonomous, heightened ethnic consciousness and patriotic sentiments with atavistic fears and hatreds focused on "other" or foreign peoples, framing a belief in expansion or recovery of formerly owned territories through militaristic means.

 Romantic nationalism

 Romantic nationalism, also known as organic nationalism and identity nationalism, is the form of ethnic nationalism in which the state derives political legitimacy as a natural ("organic") consequence and expression of the nation, race, or ethnicity.
 It reflected the ideals of Romanticism and was opposed to Enlightenment rationalism.
 Romantic nationalism emphasized a historical ethnic culture which meets the Romantic Ideal; folklore developed as a Romantic nationalist concept.
 The Brothers Grimm were inspired by Herder's writings to create an idealized collection of tales which they labeled as ethnically German.
 Historian Jules Michelet exemplifies French romantic-nationalist history.

-Cultural nationalism

-Cultural nationalism defines the nation by shared culture.
-Membership (the state of being members) in the nation is neither entirely voluntary (you cannot instantly acquire a culture), nor hereditary (children of members may be considered foreigners if they grew up in another culture).
-Yet, a traditional culture can be more easily incorporated into an individual's life, especially if the individual is allowed to acquire its skills at an early stage of his/her own life.

-Cultural nationalism has been described as a variety of nationalism that is neither purely civic nor ethnic.
-The nationalisms of Catalonia, Quebec, and Flanders have been described as cultural.